• Skip to primary navigation

 • Greens- I used arugula, but you can use whatever is your favorite.

-• Cucumbers- These are probably my favorite veggie.
+• Cucumbers- These are probably my favorite vegetables.

 • Fresh Corn- I boil this first to cook it, then cut it off the cob.

-• Tomatoes- This is a seasonal salad, so those summer tomatoes have got to included.
+• Tomatoes- This is a seasonal salad, so those summer tomatoes have got to be included.

 • Bell Peppers- They made such a nice addition to salads.